1. Home

 3. Curriculum Design

-4. Curriculum design to support wellbeing
+4. Designing your curriculum to help support student wellbeing

 Student wellbeing has become a key priority for the HE sector in recent years.
 Whilst we often think of wellbeing as something that can be primarily managed beyond the curriculum, good teaching and learning design and delivery directly impacts the student experience and can in turn, support good wellbeing and help students to thrive.